chtenb/fate/README.md

 Todo
 ====
 SHORT TERM
-- Integrate TextTransformation in place of Operation.
+- Integrate TextTransformation
+  - Make Operation a subclass of TextTransformation and Undoable.
   - Implement insert mode preview as concealments.
   - Distinguish between concealment inside and outside selections.
 The epsilon that replaces empty intervals in tfate should be defined as a concealment.
 This changes how often and when the concealment is computed.
 I.e. it is not possible to insert characters now, ony substitutions are supported.
   - Make textview a container of pre mapped stuff, like selection view.
+  - Make selection accept adjacent intervals.
+If this is not preferable for user selections introduce a class UserSelection with the restriction.
 - Add CLI interface for batch processing.
 Only allowing key input here is fine for now.
   - Things like completion need to be disabled for this to speed up starting fate
 - Fix interval mapping.